seajaysec/pitchbinder/README.md

 - Setting a custom prefix for generated files
 - Generating a full sample file with all notes
 - Time matching samples
-- Generating chord samples
+- Generating chord samples with fine-grained control
 - Playing all notes when done
 - Overwriting existing expansion directories

 ## Interactive Interface Guide

-The note-expander uses a questionary-based interactive interface that guides you through the process.
+The Pitchbinder uses a questionary-based interactive interface that guides you through the process.
 Here's a step-by-step walkthrough:

 1. **Source Directory Selection**
    ```